sugarlabs/sugar-docs/src/web-activity.md

 that provides the Sugar API and the Sugar look & feel.

 This means that if there are changes to the library you have to update your local copy.
-You can do this (on *sugar-build* only) with running the following command inside the activity directory:
+You can do this with running the following command inside the activity directory:

     volo add -f